mhmohona/Deep-Reinforcement-Learning-Nanodegree-Program-Phase-3/Project1_Navigation/Report.md

+# Project one: Navigation

-### Learning Algorithm and implementation details:
+## Learning Algorithm and implementation details:

 In this project, a reinforcement learning agent is trained using **Deep Q-Learning with Experience Replay and Fixed Q-Targets** in a Unity Banana-Collector Environment to navigate a square world collecting yellow bananas and avoiding blue bananas.